Togtja/IMT2681_Ass2/README.md

  [ "project1", "project2", ... ]
 ```

+The invocation gives a string array of the diffrent parameters, instead of a string

 Instead of responding with just the ID when you create a webook, I respone with the entire date for the webhook as a JSON format.
 This is done in purpouse, becuase I belive this makes more sense